M16 rifle: Grenade launchers and shotguns

-Riot Control Launcher
+M234 launcher

-The M234 Riot Control Launcher is an M16-series rifle attachment firing an M755 blank round.
+The M234 riot control launcher is an M16-series rifle attachment firing an M755 blank round.
 The M234 mounts on the muzzle, bayonet lug, and front sight post of the M16.
-It fires either the M734 64 mm Kinetic Riot Control or the M742 64 mm CSI Riot Control Ring Airfoil Projectiles.
+It fires either the M734 64 mm kinetic riot control or the M742 64 mm CSI riot control ring airfoil projectiles.
 The latter produces a 4 to 5-foot tear gas cloud on impact.
-The main advantage to using Ring Airfoil Projectiles is that their design does not allow them be thrown back by rioters with any real effect.
+The main advantage to using ring airfoil projectiles is that their design does not allow them to be thrown back by rioters with any real effect.
 The M234 is no longer used by U.S. forces.
 It has been replaced by the M203 grenade launcher and nonlethal ammunition.